finnishtransportagency/ratatiedot-extranet/README.md

 export DOCKER_HOST="unix://$HOME/.colima/docker.sock"
 ```

 After installing SAM, you need to synth a separate rataextra stack locally to be invoked.
 Note that `handler-name` below is the name given to createNodejsLambda, e.g. dummy-handler.
+Replace `myFavouriteAWSProfile` with your AWS profile.

 ```
 npm run local:synth
-npm run sam:invoke --handler=handler-name
+npm run sam:invoke --handler=handler-name --profile=myFavouriteAWSProfile
 ```

 If you have not run the frontend build locally, synth might complain about no `packages/frontend/build`.
 In that case, you can either run the build script or manually add an empty `build` folder.